castaway/dbix-class-book/chapters/05-Further-queries-and-helpers.md

       having     => \[ 'count(posts.id) >= ?', [ {} => 1 ] ],
     });

-[%# This probably needs its own section somewhere.. ! %] This is how to write literal SQL chunks in DBIx::Class.
-While DBIC is quite clever, there will always be a need to support literal SQL pieces for database specific functionality or similar.
-The arrayref-reference contains the SQL string with `?` characters for placeholders, and an arrayref for each of the values.

-Which outputs:
+The `having` clause now contains a piece of literal SQL.
+We could write it without the arrayrefs and the placeholder, but its always preferable to use placeholders in SQL wherever possible, to avoid SQL injection attacks.
+The syntax allows for a piece of SQL, containing placeholders, which will be inserted literally into the clause, and then an arrayref for each placeholder value.
+The placeholder values contain a hashref which can be used to define the sql datatype, but for now we just supply an empty one, and a plain value of `1`.

+The whole thing is then taken as a reference, so we get a reference to an arrayreference, so that SQL::Abstract will know it is for literal SQL, and not some other construct.
+It's a bit ugly, but also quite exact.

+So for Oracle and MS SQL Server we get the SQL:

     SELECT me.id, me.realname, me.username, me.password, me.email, count(posts.id)
     FROM users me
     LEFT JOIN posts ON me.id = posts.id
     GROUP BY me.id, me.realname, me.username, me.password, me.email
-    HAVING count(posts.id) >= ?
+    HAVING count(posts.id) >= ? : 1

-Which is executed with the placeholders set to: (1)

 ## Fetching data from related tables

 Joins can also be used to fetch multiple tables worth of data in the